Exact enumeration of satisfiable 2-SAT formulae: Counting 2-SAT families

 which is equal to $D(z/2)$. \end{proof}

 Now, let us explore the structural properties of a formula coming from an implication digraph.
-Recall that according to~\cref{th:SCC}, $\SCC(z) = -\log(G(z) \odot_z G(z)^{-1})$ denotes the Exponential GF of strongly connected digraphs.
+Recall that according to \cref{th:SCC}, $\SCC(z) = -\log(G(z) \odot G(z)^{-1})$ denotes the Exponential GF of strongly connected digraphs.

-\begin{lemma} Let \( \CNF(z, u, v) \) (variable $w$ omitted) denote the Exponential GF of all implication digraphs, where \( u \) marks the number of source-like non-isolated ordinary strongly connected components, and \( v \) marks the number of pairs of isolated components in the sense of~\cref{th:ordinary:SCC:symmetric}: for each isolated component \( C \) there is a negation \( \n C \) which is also isolated, so the two components \( \{ C, \n C \} \) form an unordered pair.
-Then, the following decomposition is valid
+\begin{lemma} Let \( \CNF(z, u, v) \) (variable $w$ omitted) denote the Exponential GF of all implication digraphs, where \( u \) marks the number of \emph{source-like non-isolated ordinary} strongly connected components, and \( v \) marks the number of unordered tuples \( \{C, \n C\} \) containing an \emph{isolated ordinary} component \( C \) and its negation \( \n C \) (in the sense of \cref{th:ordinary:SCC:symmetric}, in other words, \( v \) marks twice the number of isolated ordinary components).
+Let $\ddot{\CNF}(z)$ denote the Implication GF of implication digraphs (from \cref{th:CNF:D}), then

 \end{lemma}